askarahodov/xyops/docs/servers.md

 Notes:

 - Server auth tokens do not expire.
-You can, however, [rotate your secret key](hosting.md#secret-key-rotation) (which also regenerates all tokens) from the UI if needed.
+You can, however, [rotate your secret key](hosting.md#secret-key-rotation) (which regenerates all tokens) from the UI if needed.
 - Software upgrades for xySat are orchestrated from the UI and are designed to avoid interrupting running jobs.

 ### Automated Server Bootstrap